-Our mind is like a computer with different levels of programming.
-Our subconscious mind and soul operate below our usual level of awareness, and this is our spiritual shadow.
-To grow as a person, we need to maintain the software.
-We need to fix any programming that causes errors.
-Come and see how to do this safely.
+Our mind is like a computer.
+It has different levels of programming.
+Our subconscious mind contains scripts which operate beyond level of conscious awareness, this is our spiritual shadow.
+To grow, we need to maintain the health of this software, and fix any programming that causes unhealthy thinking or roadblocks to our growth.
+See how to do this safely.

 What is Inner Work?